thecloudcaptain/thecloudcaptain.github.io/_posts/2026-07-22-azure-files-migration-poc.md

   - NTFS ACLs
 permalink: /articles/azure-files-migration-poc/
 ---
+> **Deployment assumption**
+>
+> This version is written for a new POC deployment.
+It does not include cleanup or reset steps for an earlier Azure File Sync environment.

 > **Public-document redaction notice**
 >
 > All personal, tenant-specific, subscription-specific, domain-specific, IP-address, email-address, and uniquely identifying resource values have been replaced with generic placeholders.
 Replace placeholders only in a controlled working copy.